pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 The `target: 'node'` option tells webpack not to touch any Node.js built-in modules, however, Webpack will load modules from the `node_modules` directory and bundle them too.
 To avoid this, we use the `externals` option.
 A module listed as an external won't be bundled.

-Unfortunately, `externals` assumes a browser environment, so something like `require('twilio')` is turned into the global variable `twilio`.
-To keep the `require` we need to create an object with a key/value of each module name, and prefixing the value with `commonjs`.
+Unfortunately, `externals` assumes a browser environment, so something like `require('twilio')` will be turned into the global variable `twilio`.
+To keep the `require` statements, we need to create an object with a key/value of each module name, and prefixing the value with `commonjs`.

-Next, [options](https://webpack.github.io/docs/configuration.html#node) are passed so `__filename` and `__dirname` work as expected.
+Next, [options](https://webpack.github.io/docs/configuration.html#node) are passed to `node` so `__filename` and `__dirname` work as expected.

-Now, open `server.js` and import the React modules that we'll use (thanks to Webpack and Babel, we can now use `import` instead of `require`):
+Open `server.js` and import the React modules that we'll use (thanks to Webpack and Babel, we can now use `import` instead of `require`):
 ```javascript
 import React from 'react'
 import { renderToString } from 'react-dom/server'
 import App from './src/components/index'
 ```

-Replace the `/` route definition with the following:
+And replace the `/` route definition with the following:
 ```javascript
 app.get('/', function (req, res) {
 	const appHtml = renderToString(<App/>);